kallookoo/wp-no-base-permalink/readme.txt

 1. Upload the 'wp-no-base-permalink' folder to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. You sould now be able to access your categories without category base.
+3. Go to Permalinks settings and select any taxonomy to configure.
-4. You can optionally configure other options from the permanent links page.
+4. Configure any options from the taxonomy settings section.

 == Frequently Asked Questions ==